 Here’s a quick glimpse into the online reviews for Candid:

-- Top loves: excellent customer service, both remotely and in Candid Studios; helpful communication throughout the process via their app; convenient, effective treatment
+- Top loves: Excellent patient support, helpful communication throughout the process via their app; convenient, effective treatment

 - Top complaints: Database does not work with Firefox browser; a little more discomfort than other aligners; emails can get spammy